ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 As for the parameters,
-it seems that @c@ represents condition, @t@ represents then, and @e@ represents else respectively.
+it seems that `c` represents condition, `t` represents then, and `e` represents else respectively.
 As described at the previous section, the order of members of a node is not so meaningful, so you don't need to be careful about parameter names in this kind of place.

-And, the @code()@ which processes the node of the condition expression in the action is a semantic analysis function.
+And, the `code()` which processes the node of the condition expression in the action is a semantic analysis function.
 This will be described later.

-Additionally, @fixpos()@ corrects the line number. @NODE@ is initialized with the file name and the line number of the time when it is "created".
-However, for instance, the code of @if@ should already be parsed by @end@ by the time when creating @NODE_IF@.
+Additionally, `fixpos()` corrects the line number. `NODE` is initialized with the file name and the line number of the time when it is "created".
+However, for instance, the code of `if` should already be parsed by `end` by the time when creating `NODE_IF`.
 Thus, the line number would go wrong if it remains untouched.
-Therefore, it needs to be corrected by @fixpos()@.
+Therefore, it needs to be corrected by `fixpos()`.